‘Wait list’ gives some Wichitans a chance to get vaccinated faster

 “If they say the phase is 65 and older, that is what we do,” said Margaret Thompson, member of the Wichita Black Nurses Association.
 “But at the end of the day, if there is someone at that church that volunteered, they are going to get the first shot after the shop.”

 Margaret Thompson helped organize a vaccination clinic at St. James Missionary Baptist Church over the weekend.
-After vaccinating everyone that needed to be vaccinated, Thompson said they had around 8 doses leftover.
-Not wanting those doses go to waste, they started offering them to volunteers who signed up to be on a wait list.
+After vaccinating everyone that needed to be vaccinated, Thompson said they had around eight doses leftover.
+Not wanting those doses to go to waste, they started offering them to volunteers who signed up to be on a waitlist.

 “We knew that we didn’t want to take anybody else’s place that needed it,” said Cornejo.
 “Complete grateful to the community and the Black Nurses Association.”